ucan-wg/delegation/README.md

 |----------|---------------------|---------------------------------------|
 | `like`   | `Selector, Pattern` | `["like", ".email", "*@example.com"]` |

-Glob patterns MUST only include one specicial character: `*` ("wildcard").
+Glob patterns MUST only include one special character: `*` ("wildcard").
 There is no single character matcher.
 As many `*`s as desired MAY be used.
 Non-wildcard `*`-literals MUST be escaped (`"\*"`).
 Attempting to match on a non-string MUST return false and MUST NOT throw an exception.

 The wildcard represents zero-or-more characters.
 The following string literals MUST pass validation for the pattern `"Alice\*, Bob*, Carol.`: